Southeast Asia: Invest in Local Teachers and Students

 CAMA has been in this Southeast Asian country for 23 years.
 A nongovernmental organization (NGO) established by CAMA has built a trusted relationship with the government Women’s Union.
-The NGO provides educational support to preschools and has an orphan or single-parent home-based program that reaches 220 children.
-The successful applicant(s) will help lead and raise the capacity of existing staff and provide new opportunities for preschool teachers and students of all ages.
-Through meaningful relationships, the successful applicant(s) will share the love of Jesus in a variety of ways through word and deed.
+CAMA has been in this southeast Asian country for 23 years.
+A non-governmental organization (NGO) established by CAMA has built a trusted relationship with the government women’s union.
+The NGO provides educational support to preschools and has an orphan or single-parent home-based program that reaches over 200 children.
+You will help lead and raise the capacity of existing staff and provide new opportunities for preschool teachers and students of all ages.
+Through meaningful relationships, you will share the love of Jesus in a variety of ways through word and deed.

 • CAMA worker